Place de la Concorde: 20th century: Expositions, occupation and triumphs

+21st century: Olympic and Paralympic Games, removal of traffic

+The square continues to be the location for the focal point of the Bastille Day military parade down the Champs-Élysées, with the President of France and invited guests watching the parade from the square.

+In 2024, the square was the venue for 4 sports at the 2024 Summer Olympics (BMX freestyle, Breaking, Skateboarding and Basketball 3x3), as well as the venue for the opening ceremony of the Paralympic Games.
+Temporary stands and sporting facilities were built, while protecting items such as the Luxor Obelisk.
+Over 25,000 people attended the square each day during the Olympics, and the Paralympics opening ceremony was watched by 35,000 people in the square.

+Following the Games, vehicle traffic did not return to the majority of the square, after Anne Hidalgo, the Mayor of Paris announced a partial pedestrianisation of the square in January 2024, with plans for a substantial redesign of the square in future.

 Description

 Luxor Obelisk

-The centrepiece of the place is an ancient Egyptian obelisk decorated with hieroglyphics exalting the reign of the pharaoh Ramesses II.
+The centrepiece of the Place de la Concorde is an ancient Egyptian obelisk decorated with hieroglyphics exalting the reign of the pharaoh Ramesses II.
 It is one of two which the Egyptian government gave to the French in the 19th century.
 The other one stayed in Egypt, too difficult and heavy to move to France with the technology at that time.
-On September 26, 1981, President François Mitterrand formally returned the title of the second obelisk to Egypt.
+On 26 September 1981 President François Mitterrand formally returned the title of the second obelisk to Egypt.

 The obelisk once marked the entrance to the Luxor Temple.
-The Khedive of Egypt, or royal constitutional monarch, Muhammad Ali Pasha, offered the 3,300-year-old Luxor Obelisk as a diplomatic gift to France in 1829.
+The wali of Egypt, or hereditary governor, Muhammad Ali Pasha, offered the 3,300-year-old Luxor Obelisk as a diplomatic gift to France in 1829.
 It arrived in Paris on 21 December 1833.
 Three years later, it was hoisted into place, on top of the pedestal which originally supported the statue of Louis XV, destroyed during the Revolution.
 The raising of the column was a major feat of engineering, depicted by illustrations on the base of the monument.
 King Louis Philippe dedicated the obelisk on 25 October 1836.

 The obelisk, a yellow granite column, rises 23 m high, including the base, and weighs over 250 t.
 Given the technical limitations of the day, transporting it was no easy feat – on the pedestal are drawn diagrams explaining the machinery that was used for the transportation.
-The government of France added a gold-leafed pyramidal cap to the top of the obelisk in 1998, replacing the missing original, believed stolen in the 6th century BC.
+In 1998, the government of France added a gold-leafed pyramidal cap to the top of the obelisk, replacing the missing original, believed stolen in the 6th century BC.